physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 ###  <a name="docker"></a> Docker-specific FAQs

-1. Why containers?
+__Why containers?__

 Containers allow you to define the environment that you think is best suited for your algorithm.
 For example, if you think your algorithm needs a specific version of CentOS, a certain version of a library, and specific frameworks, then you can use the containers to specify this.
 Here are two links with good, data science-centric introductions to Docker:
 [https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5)
 [https://link.medium.com/G87RxYuQIV](https://link.medium.com/G87RxYuQIV)

-2. Quickly, how can I test my submission locally?
+__Quickly, how can I test my submission locally?__

-Install Docker → clone your repo → build an image → run it on a single recording.
+Install Docker.
+Clone your repository.
+Build an image.
+Run it on a single recording.

-3. Less quickly, how can I test my submission locally?
-Tell me more-or-less exactly what to do.
+<a name="commands"></a> __Less quickly, how can I test my submission locally?
+Please give me commands that I can copy and paste.__

 Here are instructions for testing the [Python example code](https://github.com/physionetchallenges/python-classifier-2020) in Linux.
 You can test the non-Python example code in a Mac, for example, in a similar way.
 If you have trouble testing your code, then make sure that you can test the example code, which is known to work.
-First, create a folder, docker_test, in your home directory.
-Then, put the example code from GitHub in docker_test/python-classifier-2020-master, some of the training data in docker_test/input_directory, and an empty folder for the classifications in docker_test/output_directory.
-Finally, build a Docker image and run the example code using the following steps:
+First, create a folder, `docker_test`, in your home directory.
+Then, put the example code from GitHub in `docker_test/python-classifier-2020-master`, some of the training data in `docker_test/input_directory`, and an empty folder for the classifications in `docker_test/output_directory.`  Finally, build a Docker image and run the example code using the following steps:

 ```
 user@computer:~/docker_test$ ls